 Food for Progress

-The Food for Progress Program helps developing countries and emerging democracies introduce and expand free enterprise in the agricultural sector.
+The Food for Progress Program helps developing countries and emerging democracies modernize and strengthen their agricultural sectors.
 U.S. agricultural commodities donated to recipient countries are sold on the local market and the proceeds are used to support agricultural, economic or infrastructure development programs.

 Food for Progress has two principal objectives: to improve agricultural productivity and to expand trade of agricultural products.